 Our management performed extensive procedures designed to ensure the reliability of our financial reporting.
-In addition to other internal processes undertaken, procedures performed included, but were not limited to the following actions: (a) dedicating significant resources, including the engagement of subject matter specialists to support management in its efforts to complete our financial filings, (b) expending substantial resources in response to the findings of the Comverse investigation relating to stock-based compensation errors associated with stock option grants issued to our employees previously employed by Comverse, and (c) performing extensive, substantive reviews of our revenue recognition, cost of revenue recognition, income and expense classification, stock compensation, and tax provisions.
-Based on these procedures, we have concluded that the consolidated financial statements included in this report fairly present, in all material respects, our financial position, results of operations, and cash flows for the interim and annual periods for the years ended January 31, 2009, 2008, and 2007.
+In addition to other internal processes undertaken, procedures performed included, but were not limited to the following actions: (a) dedicating significant resources, including the engagement of subject matter specialists, to support management in its efforts to complete our financial filings, (b) expending substantial resources in response to the findings of the Comverse investigation relating to stock based compensation errors associated with stock option grants issued to Verint employees previously employed by Comverse, and (c) performing extensive substantive reviews of our revenue recognition, income and expense classification, and tax provisions.
+Based on these procedures, we have concluded that the consolidated financial statements included in this report fairly present, in all material respects, our financial position, results of operations, and cash flows for the interim and annual periods for the years ended January 31, 2010, 2009 and 2008.